Skip to main content

 Generate bearer token

-# Set up mc alias
+# Set up the mc alias

 mc alias set myminio http://localhost:9000 minioadmin minioadmin

-# Generate Prometheus scrape config with token
+# Generate a Prometheus scrape config with a bearer token

-mc admin prometheus generate myminio cluster
+mc admin prometheus generate myminio

-Verify the endpoint is working:
+Verify the endpoint responds:

 Verify access

-# Check MinIO is running
+# Check MinIO is live

 curl -s http://localhost:9000/minio/health/live

-curl -s http://localhost:9000/minio/v2/metrics/cluster | head -20
+curl -s http://localhost:9000/minio/metrics/v3 | head -20

 Configuration